Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 1. Open the `API\authConfig.js` file.
 1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-node-api-acrs` app copied from the Azure portal.
 1. Find the key `clientSecret` and replace the existing value with the client secret you recorded earlier.
 1. Find the key `redirectUri` and replace the existing value with the redirect URI you created earlier.

+1. Open the `API/app.js` file.
+1. Find the string `ENTER_YOUR_SECRET_HERE` and replace it with a secret that will be used when encrypting your app's session using the [express-session](https://www.npmjs.com/package/express-session) package.

-### Register the client app (msal-react-spa)
+### Register the client app (msal-react-spa-acrs)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-react-spa`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-react-spa-acrs`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:3000`.
 1. Select **Register** to create the application.